luihabl/hyplex/README.md

 Next:

-- Change the outer boundary conditions and repeat the benchmark
+- Add second derivative boundary condition (d\phi^2/dx^2 = 0).
+How to use a 9-pt stencil in HYPRE?
+- Smooth the calculation of E_crit with moving average.
+Is there a way to do this without having to calculate the energy of all particles every step?
 - Add collisions with neutrals.
-First a uniform neutral density, and then a varying neutral density
+First a uniform neutral density, and then a varying neutral density (DSMC).
+Maybe do external code to do the DSMC simulation?
 - Add a time-varying electron injection to the simulation
 - Add an external circuit to the outer boundary when it is floating
 - Correction of electric field in Dirichlet boundaries.
 How to correct in an interface between Dirichlet and Neumann boundaries?